the tale of queerhana, tel aviv’s first gay rave | read | i-D

 "Many people that were there were not necessarily very political and suddenly all these people, during war time, were exposed to this voice with no filter.
 I remember standing there with shivers and I really felt that we were doing something special and making a change.
 There was only one narrative and one energy in the city at that time, hatred, revenge and I felt we made a connection in that moment between two so-called enemies.
 Some people in the crowd were like, 'Hey what the fuck!?', they couldn't believe this performance that was in Arabic, but many people made a connection.
 It really touched me and empowered me as a spectator and a contributor to the event.
 It felt spiritual."

 The Queerhana: Utopia Now! book and exhibition were produced as part of a project with the nGBk gallery in Berlin.
-The book can be ordered here Verlag.
+The book can be ordered at Verlag.

 Text Russell Dean Stone